 MCS Independent Learning Opportunities

 Given the diversity of student interests and the ever expanding field of topics in medical ethics and humanities, it is not possible to cover everything in your MCS course.
-Independent Learning Opportunities allow you to take advantage of the many learning experiences that are part of a teaching hospital.
+Independent Learning Opportunities allow you to take advantage of the many resources that are part of a teaching hospital.
 It allows you to customize your MCS experience to your own interests.
-These opportunities include, but are not limited to: Grand Rounds sponsored by the Center for Medical Humanities, Compassionate Care, and Bioethics; Grand Rounds held by other departments in the HSC on Social and Ethical Issues; Schwartz rounds; and Student interest group presentations; etc.
+These opportunities include, but are not limited to: Grand Rounds sponsored by the Center for Medical Humanities, Compassionate Care, and Bioethics; Grand Rounds held by other departments in the HSC on Social and Ethical Issues; Student interest group presentations; etc.